Sciss/Eisenkraut/README.md

 Eisenkraut's GPL'ed source code is made available through [github.com/Sciss/Eisenkraut](http://github.com/Sciss/Eisenkraut).

-As a SuperCollider client it uses the JCollider library, which is also licensed under the GNU General Public License.
-The compiled library is included, for source code and details visit [sourceforge.net/projects/jcollider/](http://sourceforge.net/projects/jcollider/).
+- As a SuperCollider client it uses the JCollider library, which is also licensed under the GNU Lesser General Public License (LGPL).
+The compiled library is included, for source code and details visit [github.com/Sciss/JCollider](https://github.com/Sciss/JCollider).

-For OSC communication, the NetUtil library is used, which is licensed under the GNU Lesser General Public License (LGPL), for source code and details visit [sourceforge.net/projects/netutil/](http://sourceforge.net/projects/netutil/).
+- For OSC communication, the NetUtil library is used, which is licensed under the GNU Lesser General Public License (LGPL), for source code and details visit [github.com/Sciss/NetUtil](https://github.com/Sciss/NetUtil).

-It uses the ScissLib library which is licensed under the GNU General Public License, source code provided through [github.com/Sciss/ScissLib](https://github.com/Sciss/ScissLib), and Steve Roy's MRJAdapter published under the Artistic License, source code provided through [java.net/projects/mrjadapter/sources/svn/show](https://java.net/projects/mrjadapter/sources/svn/show).
+- It uses the ScissLib library which is licensed under the GNU Lesser General Public License (LGPL), source code provided through [github.com/Sciss/ScissLib](https://github.com/Sciss/ScissLib).

-ICU4J and Unicode Java code (`Normalizer.jar`) is used which is licensed under a BSD 3-clause type license.

 ## contributing